produdez/diveintocode-ml/README.md

 This is a repository for managing assignments for DIVE INTO CODE Machine Learning course.

-# For Commentator
+## For Commentator

-## Any Suggestions Is Welcome, Thanks for Reviewing!
+## Any Suggestions Is Welcome, Thanks for Reviewing

 Detailed comments would be nice.
-I’d like to hear other’s opinion.
+I’d like to hear other’s opinion